 HARRISBURG, Pa.
-(AP/KDKA) — Gov. Tom Wolf has extended a shutdown order to the entire state of Pennsylvania in an effort to halt the spread of the Coronavirus.
+(AP/KDKA) — Gov. Tom Wolf has extended a shutdown order to the entire state of Pennsylvania in an effort to halt the spread of the

-Gov. Wolf has already called for nonessential government offices to close and nonessential business activity to end in four heavily-populated southeastern Pennsylvania counties.
+already called for nonessential government offices to close and nonessential business activity to end in four heavily-populated southeastern Pennsylvania counties.
 His office said Monday he will extend that order to the rest of the state.

 “I would like people to stay home 24 hours a day,” Gov. Wolf said.
 “We need to eliminate as many physical contacts as we can to further prevent this strain of COVID-19, and we each need to work together to do this.”